-A cross-script variant, also sometimes referred to as "Whole Label confusable", is the variant case where one label in one script can be composed in such a way that it can resemble an entire label in a different script.
+A cross-script variant, also sometimes referred to as "Whole Label confusable", is the variant case where one label in one script can be composed in such a way that it can resemble another entire label in a different script.

+Every individual LGR under NBGP is supposed to provide a set of cross script variants it identifies with all other scripts under NBGP.

 Tamil script has a set of possible cross-script variants only with the Malayalam script.
-Table 21: Proposed Cross-script variants lists the variants that are proposed as cross-script variants between Tamil and Malayalam.
-It is to be noted that none of the combinations listed in Table 21: Proposed Crossscript variants are termed to be equivalents of each other semantically or otherwise.
+The Table 20: Cross script variants lists them.
+Cases listed in the said table are of the variants that are proposed to be cross-script variants between Tamil and Malayalam.

+It is to be noted that none of the combinations listed in Table 20: Cross script variants 19 are termed to be equivalents of each other semantically or otherwise.
 They are only grouped based on possible visual confusability.
-Here are some of examples of variant labels.
+Here are some of the examples of them.

-Tamil label Malayalam label
+Tamil Malayalam

-ഖഥി ഖഥി
+வமி ഖഥി

 U+0BB5 U+0BAE U+0BBF U+0D16 U+0D25 U+0D3F

-ஜெமி ജെഥി
+െയ്യി ജെഥി

 U+0B9C U+0BC6 U+0BAE U+0BBF U+0D1C U+0D46 U+0D25 U+0D3F

-Table 20: Cross-script Variant examples
+Table 19: Cross-script Variant Example

 A label can be considered to have a cross-script variant label only if "all" the constituent characters/aksharas have an equivalent confusable in the other script.
-If there is even one single character/akshara which does not have an equivalent visual confusable in another script, it essentially provides a visual distinction and hence a non-confusable string.
+If there is even one single character/akshara which does not have an equivalent visual confusable in other script, it essentially provides a visually distinguishability and hence a non-confusable string.